konsumer/brunch-daydrunk/README.md

 This app uses environment variables for settings.
 You can set them with the settings panel on heroku, or edit the local file `.env` for your dev server.

 *  You can set your heroku app to use all the local settings with `heroku config:push --overwrite --interactive`
-*  you can pull the heroku app's settings into  your `.env` file with `heroku config:pull --overwrite --interactive`.
+*  you can pull the heroku app's settings into your local `.env` file with `heroku config:pull --overwrite --interactive`.
 *  You can read more about [Heroku Configuration](https://devcenter.heroku.com/articles/config-vars).

 Here is what a sensible `.env` file looks like, for this app: